 Anabolic steroids have androgenic effects (eg, changes in hair or in libido, aggressiveness) and anabolic effects (eg, increased protein utilization, increased muscle mass).
 Androgenic effects cannot be separated from the anabolic, but some anabolic steroids have been synthesized to minimize the androgenic effects.

-Adverse effects vary significantly by dose and drug.
+There is limited acute toxicity with a single dose.
+Adverse effects of anabolic steroids vary significantly by dose and drug.
 There are few adverse effects at physiologic replacement doses (eg, methyltestosterone 10 to 50 mg/day or its equivalent).
 Athletes may use doses 10 to 50 times this range.
-At high doses, some effects are clear; others are equivocal (see Adverse Effects of Anabolic Steroids).
+At high doses, some effects are clear; others are equivocal (see table ).
 Uncertainties exist because most studies involve abusers who may not report doses accurately and who also use black market drugs, many of which are counterfeit and contain (despite labeling) varying doses and substances.

-Athletes may take steroids for a certain period, stop, then start again (cycling) several times a year.
-Intermittently stopping the drugs is believed to allow endogenous testosteronelevels, sperm count, and the hypothalamic-pituitary-gonadal axis to return to normal.
+Athletes may take a fixed dose of one or multiple kinds of steroids for a certain period, stop, then start again (cycling) several times a year.
+Intermittently stopping the drugs is believed to allow endogenous testosterone levels, sperm count, and the hypothalamic-pituitary-gonadal axis to return to normal.
 Anecdotal evidence suggests that cycling may decrease harmful effects and the need for increasing drug doses to attain the desired effect.

-The most characteristic sign is a rapid increase in muscle mass.
+The most characteristic sign of anabolic steroid use is a rapid increase in muscle mass.
 The rate and extent of increase are directly related to the doses taken.
 Patients taking physiologic doses have slow and often unnoticeable growth; those taking megadoses may increase lean body weight by several pounds per month.
-Increases in energy level and libido (in men) occur but are more difficult to identify.
+Increases in energy level and libido (in men) occur but are more difficult to quantify.

 Psychologic effects (usually only with very high doses) are often noticed by family members: